-a.-When a street is required adjacent to, and parallel with, two subdivision boundaries, the first subdivision to develop shall complete all required improvements.
+- 1. When a street is required adjacent to, and parallel with, two subdivision boundaries, the first subdivision to develop shall complete all required improvements.
 The first subdivision shall submit civil improvement plans to include, in dashed lines, the half street, which will be constructed in the future, and be responsible for the construction of full improvements, at a minimum from their boundary to centerline with the required AC structural section paved width no less than twenty-four (24') feet.
 Additionally, they shall be required to construct sidewalk, curb and gutter along their development frontage.

-(Dependent(Dependant on ROWright of way width, circulation requirements and length of street, the first sub_divider may be required to construct beyond centerline).

-b.
-Half-street improvements terminating at the roadway monument or centerline shall be constructed with a thickened edge per QCSDCOP Standard Detail 201Q.

-e.
-For all projects, a full street cross-section is required for interior streets and a complete half-street cross-section for perimeter streets if the street centerline is the project's boundary line.

-- d. -The half-street is to be designed to match existing or future construction as much as possible unless doing so is likely to create an unsatisfactory condition as determined by the City/Town Engineer. -If changes are needed to correct conditions on an existing half-street to construct the other half of the street, the solutions must be developed in coordination with the City/Town Engineer on an individual project basis.
-The plans for the new half-street must contain sufficient information on the profile and cross-sections of the existing street to demonstrate that the new construction will match the old construction and result in a full street with proper cross-sections. - 1.
+(Dependent on ROW width, circulation requirements and length of street, the first sub-divider may be required to construct beyond centerline). - 2.
+Half-street improvements shall be constructed with a thickened edge per QCSD 201Q. - 3.
+For all projects, a full street cross-section is required for interior streets and a complete half-street cross-section for perimeter streets if the street centerline is the project's boundary line. - 4.
+The half-street is to be designed to match existing or future construction as much as possible unless doing so is likely to create an unsatisfactory condition as determined by the City/Town Engineer.
+If changes are needed to correct conditions on an existing half-street to construct the other half of the street, the solutions must be developed in coordination with the City/Town Engineer on an individual project basis.
+The plans for the new half-street must contain sufficient information on the profile and cross-sections of the existing street to demonstrate that the new construction will match the old construction and result in a full street with proper cross-sections. - 5.
 In lieu of half-street design terminating at the roadway centerline, the City/Town Engineer may specify that partial street improvements be constructed centered about the roadway to be widened symmetrically by later phases or developments.
+This may include constructing center medians in the initial phase of construction.

+C. Subdivision Blocks

-This may include constructing center medians in the initial phase of construction. - 3.-Subdivision Blocks - a.
-Block lengths, widths and shapes of blocks shall be determined with due regard to: - 1)-Provision of sites suitable to the type of use contemplated. - 2)-Zoning requirements, related to lot sizes and dimensions. - 3)-Need for convenient access, circulation, control and safety of street and pedestrian traffic. - 4) Limitations and opportunities of topography. - 5) Circulation within the subdivision, and access to the community facilities. - 6) Emergency vehicle access and circulation. - 7) Lengths as short as practicable, and the discouragement of excessive vehicular speeds, but not to exceed one-thousand two-hundred (1,200') feet, measured along the centerline of street and between intersecting street centerlines. - 8) Cul-de-sac lengths less than one-thousand three-hundred (1,300') feet in length, as specified in Section 7.4.3 D of the Land Development Code - 4.-Traffic Calming
+Block lengths, widths and shapes of blocks shall be determined with due regard to:

+- 1. Provision of sites suitable to the type of use contemplated. - 2.
+Zoning requirements, related to lot sizes and dimensions. - 3.
+Need for convenient access, circulation, control and safety of street and pedestrian traffic. - 4.
+Limitations and opportunities of topography. - 5.
+Circulation within the subdivision, and access to the community facilities. - 6.
+Emergency vehicle access and circulation. - 7.
+Lengths as short as practicable, not to exceed one-thousand two-hundred (1,200') feet, measured along the centerline of street and between intersecting street centerlines. - 8.
+Cul-de-sac lengths less than one-thousand three-hundred (1,300') feet in length.

+D. Traffic Calming

 Traffic calming measures can be implemented in accordance with Agency policy, as part of new communities, or retrofitted into existing neighborhoods.
-In the COP, using the Council adopted Traffic Calming Policy is available on the COP's City of Prescott website at COP Traffic Calming Policy http://www.cityofprescott.net/services/streets/traffic-or at the COP's City of Prescott Public Works Department.
-If a community design calls for traffic calming elements, as required by Prescott City Code (PCC,), the City/Town Engineer shall work with the project engineer on suggestions and guidance foron acceptable treatments.
-Traffic calming measures can vary, depending on the specific application and can .
-Example, traffic calming measures include medians, traffic circles, and roundabouts, speed humps per QCSDCOP Standard Detail 210Q, raised crosswalks/intersections, chicanes, and street narrowing.
+In the COP, the Council adopted Traffic Calming Policy is available on the COP's website at COP Traffic Calming Policy or at the COP's Public Works Department.
+If a community design calls for traffic calming elements, as required by PCC, the City/Town Engineer shall work with the project engineer on suggestions and guidance for acceptable treatments.
+Traffic calming measures can vary depending on the specific application and can include medians, traffic circles, roundabouts, speed humps per QCSD 210Q, raised crosswalks/intersections, chicanes, and street narrowing.
 The City/Town Engineer must approve the use of traffic calming measures within the Agency ROW.
-City of Prescott right of way.

-SECTIONSection 6.3 HORIZONTAL ALIGNMENT
+SECTION 6.3 HORIZONTAL ALIGNMENT